Turmeric Spice For Senior Citizen Brain Health

 There are many recipes on the internet for turmeric teas, turmeric hot chocolate, and so forth for people who like the taste of it.
 Or, perhaps tolerate its flavor.

 On the other hand, I find its taste to be VERY bad.
-To me, turmeric tastes like the dirty dust of dried cow dung swirling along the streets of Calcutta, landing on the food vendors’ wares and coating everything.
+To me, turmeric tastes like the dirty dust of dried cow dung swirling along the streets of Kolkata, landing on the food vendors’ wares and coating everything.
 EEEYYUCH!
 However, tasting bad does not mean it is bad for me.
 So, I developed my strategy.

 I sprinkle just a smidgen on my plate before serving a hot casserole portion.
 Or, I put the same small amount in the bottom of my bowl before adding chili or soup.
 When I am feeling very brave, I put an infinitesimal amount on my oatmeal.
 My goal is to get a little into my body without forcing others in the family to ingest it against their will.
 By adding it only to my plate, I am the only one who may potentially suffer from its unique flavor.

-Turmeric in my Soup
+Turmeric in My Soup

 Go to the spice aisle of your grocery.
 Buy one of the small bottles.
 Perhaps you will enjoy the fragrance and taste and start eating a turmeric curry twice a day.
 For me, this system works well and may even have a placebo effect – which is also just grand.